 1) What did my puppy’s parent’s look like?

-Every dog is different – they have different genetic material in their bodies which effects their appearance differently.
+Every dog is different – they have different parents with different genetic material in their bodies.

 Some GSDs are genetically predisposed to have floppy ears if their parents passed this gene onto them.